wpmetabox/docsv2/docs/extensions/mb-blocks.md

 'icon' => '<svg viewBox="0 0 24 24" xmlns="http://www.w3.org/2000/svg"><path fill="none" d="M0 0h24v24H0V0z" /><path d="M19 13H5v-2h14v2z" /></svg>',
 ```

-If you need an advanced configure for the icon, you can set `icon` as an array that can contain background and foreground colors, these colors will appear with the icon when they are applicable e.g.: in the inserter.
+If you need an advanced configuration for the icon, you can set `icon` as an array that can contain background and foreground colors, these colors will appear with the icon when they are applicable e.g.: in the inserter.

 ```php
 'icon' => [